Cipher Department of the High Command of the Wehrmacht: Distribution

 Each VN bore in the heading the designation OKW/Chi and VN, also an indicator whether sent by radio or cable.
 Then a note of nationality since language alone was not enough.
 Egypt, for instance, employed a French code.
 Furthermore, each VN had to contain data which made it a bona fide document; Date of message, and if present, the Journal number, or issuing office.
 Finally, each VN had in the lower-left corner a Distribution mark, e.g. Abw.
 4 x..
 This meant that a total of four copies had been supplied to the Abwehr.
 This mark remained long after Chi ceased to be a part of the Abwehr, even when other offices were supplied copies.
 No exact list of recipients was on the sheet, so it was decided to write Abw ... x..
 In the lower right hand corner, also on the last sheet, was a brief indication of the system, e.g. F 21.
 This meant France, system 21, i.e. the 21st system solved by OKW/Chi since World War I. The notation was sometimes more explicit, i.e. the entire formula for the code or cipher was given, e.g. P4ZüZw4 meaning Polish 4-digit code enciphered by an additive sequence (Zahenwurm), fourth system solved.
 Later these notations were usually made on the copy which remained in the section, and was only understood by the section anyway.
 A VN was not considered genuine without all these identity indicators.
 On many VNs, the initials of the responsible worker was written, and sometimes Fenner added his own initials that were added later, since it was impossible to read all VNs.
 VNs were reproduced using a typewriter and using Carbon paper, and a lack of paper meant the available supply became worse and worse as the war progressed.
 Not until 1944 did Fenner obtain permission to use Wachsplatten, a device created to print multiple copies.
 As soon as the copies were made they were sent to Leutnant Kalckstein who was changed with all further details.
 He kept the one copy which ultimately went to the Archive.
-These copies were inserted in binders, ordered in yearly, then monthly and delivered to the Chef der Heeresarchive, located in 8 Hans von Seeckt Strasse, Potsdam, whenever it was assumed that Chi had no longer an active interest in them.
+These copies were inserted in binders, ordered chronologically and delivered to the Chef der Heeresarchive, located in 8 Hans von Seeckt Strasse, Potsdam, whenever it was assumed that Chi no longer had an active interest in them.
 All VNs up to about 1930 were delivered there.
 Before distribution, the most important passages in the messages were underscored by Kalckstein and his assistants.
 Fenner objected to this predigestion owing to the danger that the reader would scan these valuable documents just as fleetingly as he did others.
 They maintained that VNs should only reach the hands of those who had time to read them and most importantly understand them.